 How do I find out about becoming involved in the ministries of the church?

 Visit our Ministries page to learn about the activities of the various ministries of the church, including contact information for each ministry.
 There are also printed flyers for each ministry located in the church oratory (near the Nursery).
 An usher or greeter can direct you.

 Do you have assisted listening devices?

 Pledge envelopes are in a rack by the door as you enter the church.
 You can also ask an usher for one.

 Using our eGiving portal, you can make one-time or recurring gifts in support of the church and its ministries.

 How do I get to coffee hour?

+Due to COVID, coffee hour is presently on hiatus.
 Coffee hour is held in the Dining Room or occasionally, the Murdock Room.
 Both are downstairs below the sanctuary.
 There are two stairways from the hallway on your right as you leave the church.